krebbl/r.js/README.md

 The first tag defines from which class this component inherits.
 In this case we inherit from the core class DomElement.

-The script tag contains all the logic of a component like event handlers and defaults.
+The script tag contains all the logic of a component like event handlers and default attributes.
 To tell the component that it's state has changed we call the set method.
 After this all changes are rendered to the DOM.